Ed-Fi-Exchange-OSS/Student-Engagement-Management/README.md

-# {Insert Repository Name Here}
+# Student-Engagement-Management

-{Insert project information here}
+This project aims to create an Ed-Fi Technical Suite 3-powered Student Engagement Management application that provides executives, district and campus administrators, and teachers with a set of dashboards and custom reports to help raise warning signs of disengaged students.

 ## Legal Information

-Copyright (c) 2021 Ed-Fi Alliance, LLC and contributors.
+Copyright (c) 2023 Blue Learning, and contributors.

 Licensed under the [Apache License, Version 2.0](LICENSE) (the "License").